1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 4.md

      - A term for "our land" it compremiss 20% of Canada land,, and was taken from northwest territories.
 The inuet(85% of area population) gained self rule over their lands
      - from 1975-2008 22 land claim agreements were made
 10. Idle No More
-     - Movement in 2012 contra law C-45(gave Canada more power to negotiate land usage), the grass root movment
+     - Movement in 2012 contra law C-45(gave Canada more power to negotiate land usage), the grass root movment, "Idle no More" AFN has supported it.
+  - compared to occupy wallstreet
 11. Traditional Tribal Landholding
+   -
 12. Alcatraz Island

 13. Preventative Detention